 It's battle royale, but under the sea!
 100 players in scuba gear are launched into the ocean in mini-submarines, where they fight to the death (or is it to the depths?) using harpoons.
 Jets streak over the water and drop depth charges, and sharks comprise the deadly closing circle.
 There are even chum grenades you can throw at enemies to lure sharks their way.

-Battle royale on wheels.
-In what looks like a mash-up of Mad Max and PUBG, drive through a devastated wasteland doing battle both in cars and on foot.
-The closing circle is a radioactive storm, and you can scavenge not only guns and ammo but upgrades to your vehicle.
-Fractured Lands entered Early Access in August.
+In this mash-up of Mad Max and PUBG, drive through a devastated wasteland doing battle both in cars and on foot while a radioactive storm closes around you.

 Free-to-play hero shooter Paladins announced a upcoming battle royale mode at its Hi-Rez Expo, and it's out now in Early Access.
 After some initial popularity, player numbers have tailed off and the class-based character system that set it apart from other BR games was completely removed, much to the chagrin of its fans.